ARMmbed/mbed-os-example-wifi/README.md

 Wi-Fi example for Mbed OS

+(Note: To see this example in a rendered form you can import into the Arm Mbed Online Compiler, please see [the documentation](https://os.mbed.com/docs/mbed-os/latest/apis/wi-fi.html#wi-fi-example).)

 ## Getting started with the Wi-Fi API ##

 This is an example of a Wi-Fi application using the Wi-Fi APIs that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.